luftaquila/fsk-energymeter/README.md

 ## 5. Development

 > [!NOTE]
-> This section is *NOT REQUIRED* in general, and is for developers who want to modify the firmware or the viewer on their own.
+> This section is *NOT REQUIRED* in general, and is for developers who want to modify the software on their own.

 <details>
 <summary>click to expand</summary>